 1. Chaelin CL

 Having sold out arenas with the girl group 2NE1 in her home country of South Korea, the 25-year-old singer is now aiming for global pop stardom.
-And with the help of talent manager Scooter Braun, who has famously pushed the careers of Justin Bieber and Ariana Grande, that goals seems to be within reach.
-“Lifted”, a tropical rap banger with strong liquor references that she released in August, provides us with a glimpse of what the former K-pop star has in store for 2017.
+With the help of talent manager Scooter Braun, who’s famously pushed the careers of Justin Bieber and Ariana Grande, that goals seems to be within reach.
+Lifted, a tropical rap banger that she released in August provides us with a glimpse of what the former K-pop star has in store for 2017.